hmi-utwente/freenectStreamer/README.md

  - Now you can open freenectStreamer.sln with Visual Studio

 ## macOS
- - Place this in a folder next to the libfreenect2 folder, and make sure you can compile libfreenect first.
+ - Place this in a folder next to the libfreenect2 folder, and make sure you can compile libfreenect first:
    - git clone https://github.com/hmi-utwente/freenectStreamer.git
- - Also next to libfreenect2 and freenectStreamer, clone asio and use the asio-1-10-branch:
+ - Make a folder freenectStreamer/depends and clone asio into it, checkout the asio-1-10-branch:
+   - cd freenectStreamer && mkdir depends && cd depends
    - git clone https://github.com/chriskohlhoff/asio.git
    - cd asio
    - git checkout asio-1-10-branch
- - make a folder "build" in freenectStreamer
+ - Go back to freenectStreamer folder and make a "build" folder, then cmake...:
    - cd build
    - cmake -G <YOUR IDE> ..
    - i.e for xcode: cmake -G Xcode ..